napnam/MadUsers2016/Presentation/presentation.md

 ---
 ## So, how was it?

-Did it make you feel like...
+Do you feel like cheering?

 ![right](_assets/Peanuts.gif)

 ---

-...or did it make you feel like...
+Or do you feel like Charlie Brown?

 ![right](_assets/CharlieBrown.gif)

 ---

-## A question
+I would like to know, so here is a

+## *question* for you

-Would you consider using a text editor for your own projects in the future and why (or why not)?
+After this Would you consider using a text editor for your own projects in the future and why (or why not)?

 ---